Samizo-AITL/zenn-articles/articles/en/03_hardware/02_apn-v1-why-not-control.md

 ---
 layout: default
-title: aitl-physical-reference v1: Why We Still Do Not Control
+title: aitl-physical-reference v1 Why We Still Do Not Control
 ---

-# 🧱 [Hardware:02] aitl-physical-reference v1
+# 【Hardware】 🧱 02. aitl-physical-reference v1
 ### — Why We *Still* Do Not Control

 ---